thijsfranck/courageous-comets/docs/contributor-guide/architecture-design.md

 The model assigns polarity scores to the input text, which indicate the positive, negative, and neutral sentiment of the text.

-Scores range from -1 (most negative) to 1 (most positive).
+Each polarity score ranges from 0 to 1, with 0 indicating the absence of the sentiment.
+All three scores sum up to 1.

 The model also provides a compound score, which is a normalized combination of the positive, negative, and neutral scores.
+Compound scores range from -1 (most negative) to 1 (most positive).

-The polarity scores for every message are stored in the database for later retrieval and analysis.
+The polarity scores and compound score for every message are stored in the database for later retrieval and analysis.

 ##### Vectorization